 -teach simple self-compassion practices to patients, students, or clients

 This program is designed for members of the general public, as well as for professionals who wish to integrate self-compassion into their work.
-Participating in a MSC program satisfies a prerequisite for becoming a MSC program teacher.
+Participating in an MSC program satisfies a prerequisite for becoming an MSC program teacher.
 Meditation experience is not necessary to participate in this 5-day MSC program for professionals.
 All are welcome!

 California licensed MFTs, LPCCs, LEPs, LCSWs: This activity is an approved continuing education program by the American Psychological Association.
 24.0 contact hours may be applied to your license renewal through the California Board of Behavioral Sciences.
 For those licensed outside California, please check with your local licensing board to determine if APA accreditation meets their requirements.